-Some Social Security benefits
+Some Social Security benefits taxable

 Generally, if Social Security benefits are your only income, your benefits are not taxable.
-But if you collect Social Security plus other income, as much as 85 percent of those government checks could be subject to tax.
+But if you collect Social Security plus other income, as much as 85 percent of those government payments could be subject to tax.

 - You can have federal income tax withheld from your benefits by completing Form W-4V, Voluntary Withholding Request, and filing it with the Social Security Administration.

 Thinking about downsizing in retirement?
 Check mortgage rates today at Bankrate.